FIN-029: Use of Buildings Financed with Tax-Exempt Debt

 The unit manager must consult with the University’s Director of Financial Operations before finalizing any of the five types of arrangements discussed in Section 2.

 To assess and monitor compliance, the Director of Financial Operations will distribute the University’s Private Use Questionnaire to the responsible business managers prior to debt issuance and thereafter as necessary for compliance.
-The business managers must complete and return the Private Use Questionnaires in a timely manner, and include all necessary information for identifying and quantifying potential sources of Private Business Use.
-The Director of Financial Operations will analyze questionnaire responses to: (i) provide the Associate Vice President and Treasurer with timely and accurate information for determining whether taxable financing is appropriate for a particular capital project; (ii) identify impermissible Private Business Use in existing facilities so that corrective action can be taken; and (iii) collect information necessary for complete reporting to the IRS and the Commonwealth of Virginia.
+The business managers must complete and return the Private Use Questionnaires in a timely manner and include all necessary information for identifying and quantifying potential sources of Private Business Use.
+The Director of Financial Operations will analyze questionnaire responses to: (i) provide the University Treasurer with timely and accurate information for determining whether taxable financing is appropriate for a particular capital project; (ii) identify impermissible Private Business Use in existing facilities so that corrective action can be taken; and (iii) collect information necessary for complete reporting to the IRS and the Commonwealth of Virginia.

 - Types of Private Business Use: